womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 When RoF service is in place, all re-allocations will be sent to them and they will deal with the situation.

-Eligibility to be a RFM - Ring of Fire Members: Confirmed Peers, Clean accounts, at least 30 days with WIM, more than 5 dreams of different dates, dreams different amounts: Continual Investor
+Eligibility to be a RFM - Ring of Fire Members: Confirmed Peers, Clean accounts, at least 30 days with WIM, more than 5 dreams of different dates, dreams different amounts: Continual Investor.

+R:WALL of FIRE Extended Services | RING of FIRE Extended Services [WoFXS|RoFXS]

+The speculative nature of a virtual DP2P can crash the whole system if it builds mistrust amoung members.
+This is evident when lots of orders are not settled.
+To avoid this RoFXS is created to consult with these with an aim to create trust.
+Members who will offer this service will be paid 5% of the outstanding order amount.
+They will get a list of defaulters and call them on orders not settled.